 Windows Firewall will often block the Frame Server.
-To test and identify if this is the problem you're seeing, please temporarily switch off the firewalls on both the Master and the Slave machine, then test your Frame Server setup again.
+To test and identify if this is the problem you're seeing, please temporarily switch off the firewalls on both the main workstation and the render machines, then test your Frame Server setup again.

 If testing reveals that this was causing the issue, please make sure to create firewall exceptions for the used port and processes.
 You can find a list of ports used by the Frame Server in the following article:

 Q100459: Ports used by the Nuke Frame Server

 Both the main workstation and render machines can access all necessary files and folders